Cosmian/mse-cli/documentation/docs/microservice_encryption/how_it_works_deploy.md

 # Overview

 The deployment step consists for the app owner in deploying their application into MSE.
 Basically:

 - Send the code and the configuration
 - Allocate the resource and spawn the app
 - Check the trustworthiness of their service

-The deployment is breaking down into two stages :
+The deployment is breaking down into two stages:

-- The first one consists in interacting with the cosmian mse backend by send the code and the configuration
+- The first one consists in interacting with the cosmian mse backend by sending the code and the configuration
-- The second one consists in interacting right with the mse node
+- The second one consists in interacting right with the spwaned mse node

-When you use `mse-ctl deploy` these two stages are merged in this single subcommand.
+When you use `mse-ctl deploy` these two stages are merged into this single subcommand.

 ## Stage 1: spawn the mse node